-Spiritual cultivation is divided into three parts: Holy Works, Prayer and Spiritual Training.
-In addition to these forms of spiritual cultivation, devotees also attend Devotional Offering, an important ritual ceremony which is held almost every month.
+Cultivation is divided into three parts: Holy Works, Prayer and Spiritual Training.
+In addition to these forms of spiritual cultivation, Dao cohorts also attend Devotional Offering, an important ritual ceremony which is held almost every month.

 Holy Works (Gongbu)

 Holy Works are a form of spiritual cultivation featuring the ritualistic recitation of incantations in a specified time and place.
 Holy Works are currently held only at Yeoju Headquarters Temple Complex.
-This ritual is performed by a team of 36 participants who take turns performing specific devotional incantations for 24 hours without a break at designated times and places in a specific manner.
+This ritual is performed by a team of 36 participants who take turns reciting specific incantations (mantras) for 24 hours without a break at designated times and places in a specific manner.
 Holy Works are divided into Sihak-gongbu and Sibeob-gongbu, which differ from one another in terms of incantations, location, and ritual methodology.

 Holy Works are the most important form of spiritual cultivation because it is directly related to Perfected Unification with Dao (Dotong) and opening the Earthly Paradise of the Later World.
-It has been carried out 24 hours a day, 365 days a year without break since the Summer Solstice of 1991.
-But, other gongbu (gido gongbu) was had been carried out since 1972 until 1991.
+It has been carried out 24 hours a day, 365 days a year without any break since the Summer Solstice of 1991.
+But, other gongbu (gido gongbu) were carried out temporarily from 1972 until 1991.

 Spiritual Training (Su-ryeon)